bycho91/bycho91/README.md

 [![bchomba - linkedin](https://img.shields.io/badge/bchomba-linkedin-0A66C2?style=for-the-badge)](https://www.linkedin.com/in/bchomba/)

 ## 😄 What's your deal?
-I enjoy doing this in my free time...for free.
-Imagine my potential if I was paid to do this for a living :)
+I enjoy doing this in my free time - for free.
+But I can definitely enjoy it more if it was my full-time job :)

-## 🔭 What I'm currently learning:
+## 🔭 What I'm currently working on:
-I'm learning more about the React framework as I build more and more personal projects.
+I'm currently working on a Full-stack budget app called 'Budgety' with a cohort group from an organization called FCC Dallas.
+Tech stack we are using for his project is React with Typescript, React Hook Form, Styled Components, NestJS with Typescript and Mongo as the database.

+I am also in the process of going through the DSA Section of the FCC curriculum to better myself in my weakest area.

 ## 🌱 What I'd like to learn in the future:
-- Using typescript with React.
+- More optimized pattnerns for complex state management
 - More in depth on testing tools such as Cypress and Playwright to write Test Driven code.
-- Better understanding of writing clean and optimized code.
 - VueJS and Svelte [once I've somewhat "mastered" React]

 ## 📫 You can reach me at:
 Bycho1991@gmail.com or just shoot me a message on my linkedin!